the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit01/labs/lab0_lists/_index.md

 0. len(cs1_dessert_list)
 0. cs1_dessert_list[100] (Error!
 Why?)
 0. my_name + " likes to eat " + cs1_dessert_list[0] + " but " + friend_name + " likes to eat " + cs1_dessert_list[1]

-{{< checkpoint >}}
-Answer the following check-in questions on your group's Google doc before moving on.

-0. How do you print a specific elemement in a list?
-0. How do you print the length of a list?
-0. Why did cs1_dessert_list[100] result in an error?

-{{< /checkpoint >}}

 ## B. Looping through a list